alexpolonsky/doswah.com/_posts/2014-08-24-big-red-button.md

 {% endhighlight %}

 After connecting the NO pin to a digital input on the Arduino Micro, I setup the Arduino so whenever the big red button is pressed, I can emulate a particular mouse click.
-For this case, I triggered in the left-click.
+For this program, I triggered a mouse left-click by adding:

 {% highlight html %}
 if (clickState == HIGH) {